okta/okta-auth-swift/README.md

 #### select

-Selects token factor from the list of required factors and verifies the passcode.
+Selects a token factor from the list of required factors and verifies the passcode.

 ```swift
 public func select(passCode: String,